Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Page-Operations/Page-Operations.md

 - `booklet-imposition`: Arranges PDF pages for booklet printing with proper page ordering for folding and binding.
 Creates printer-ready booklets with correct page sequences

 - `split-by-size-or-count`: Splits one or multiple PDF files into parts consisting of a maximum file size or page count definde by the user.

+- `split-pdf-by-chapters`: Splits a PDF into separate files at its bookmark/chapter boundaries, using the document's table of contents to determine where each section begins.

+- `split-for-poster-print`: Tiles each large page into a grid of standard-size printable pages, so an oversized page can be printed across several sheets and assembled into a poster.

 - `overlay-pdf`: Can merge multiple PDFs into one another (ontop/behind etc) in various ways